-The in all Dalam in the Age Typical Behaviour Birth to 11 Responds to and thrives on warm, sensitive physical contact and care. months Expresses discomfort, hunger or thirst.
+HOGHIII GIII Troum and son sais Age Typical Behaviour Birth to 11 Responds to and thrives on warm, sensitive physical contact and care. months Expresses discomfort, hunger or thirst.
 Anticipates food routines with interest.
 8 to 20 Opens mouth for spoon. months Holds own bottle or cup.
 Grasps finger foods and brings them to mouth.
 Attempts to use spoon, can guide towards mouth but food often falls off.
 Can actively cooperate with nappy changing (lies still, holds legs up).
-1/ 10 0/ Starts to communicate urination, bowel movement.
-Develops and distinction for all grad driets.
-16 to 26 Develops own likes and dislikes in food and drink.
-Millian to be a second and dislikes in food and drink.
-Millian to be a second and dislikes in food and drink. months Willing to try new food textures and tastes.
+Starts to communicate urination, bowel movement.
+16 to 26 Develops own likes and dislikes in food and drink. months Willing to try new food textures and tastes.
 Holds cup with both hands and drinks without much spilling.

 Clearly communicates wet or soiled nappy or pants.
 Shows some awareness of bladder and bowel urges.
 Shoes awareness of what a potty or toilet is used for.
 Shows a desire to help with dressing/undressing and hygiene routines.
-22 to 36 Feeds self competently with spoon. months Drinks well without spilling.
+22 to 36 months Feeds self competently with spoon.
+Drinks well without spilling.
 Clearly communicates their need for potty or toilet.
 Beginning to recognise danger and seeks support of significant adults for help.
-Helps with clothing, e.g. puts on hat, unzips zipper on jacket.
+Helps with clothing, e.g. puts on hat, unzips zipper on jacket, takes off unbuttoned shirt.
 Beginning to be independent in self-care, but still often needs adult support.
-30 to 50 Can tell adults when hungry or tired or when they want to rest or play. months THOTHIS Observes the effects of activity on their bodies.
-Independent and tools have to be used safely.
+30 to 50 months Can tell adults when hungry or tired or when they want to rest or play.
+Observes the effects of activity on their bodies.
 Understands that equipment and tools have to be used safely.
-Caire many beyond bladder and tools have to be used safely.
 Gains more bowel and bladder control and can attend to toileting needs most of the time themselves.
 Can usually manage washing and drying hands.
 Dresses with help, e.g. puts arms into open-fronted coat or shirt when held up, pulls up own trousers, and pulls up zipper once it is fastened at the bottom.
-40 to 60 Eats a healthy range of foodstuffs and understands need for variety in months food.
+40 to 60 months Eats a healthy range of foodstuffs and understands need for variety in food.
 Usually dry and clean during the day.
 Shows some understanding that good practices with regards to exercise, eating, sleeping and hygiene can contribute to good health.
 Shows understanding of the need for safety when tackling new challenges, and considers and manages some risks.
 Shows understanding of how to transport and store equipment safely.
 Practices some appropriate safety measures without direct supervision.
-Early Children know the importance for good health of physical exercise, and a • Learning healthy diet, and talks about ways to keep healthy and safe.
-They manage Goal their own basic hygiene and personal needs successfully, including dressing and going to the toilet independently.
+Early Learning Goal Children know the importance for good health of physical exercise, and a healthy diet, and talks about ways to keep healthy and safe.
+They manage their own basic hygiene and personal needs successfully, including dressing and going to the toilet independently.

-Personal, Social and Emotional Development

-Self-confidence and self-aware
+Personal, Social and Emotional Development Self-confidence and self-aware